 Special deal for Retired Faculty Association members, and guests

-Retired Faculty (and guests) may sign up for a two-part Spring 2018 OLLI course being held over breakfast at the Mason Club (in the Pilot House), next to the Rappahanock Parking deck.
-The only cost for part 1 or part 2 (3 sessions each) is that for the three breakfasts ($33).
+Retired Faculty (and guests) may sign up for a two-part Fall 2018 OLLI course being held over breakfast at the Mason Club (in the Pilot House), next to the Rappahanock Parking deck (a parking pass will be provided).
+The only cost for part 1 or part 2 (3 sessions each) is that for the three continental breakfasts ($30) of fruit, yogurt, granola, bagels and pastries, coffee, tea, and juice.
 Come and have your breakfast at 9:00 AM before the lectures begin at 9:30.
 In order to sign up, Mail a check to the OLLI registrar Shannon Morrow together with a completed registration form (below), no later than a week before each part begins — but they may fill up!
 OLLI can supply a parking pass if you do not have one.
 The description of each part of the course can be found at the end of this registration form.

 Registration form for F90X Mason Faculty Club Series

 Part 1 ____ Part 2 ____ Both parts ____ Need parking pass ____